The Campus

 State of the Current Campus

-To address escalating maintenance costs as well as seismic and structural issues common with buildings built in the 1950s and ’60s, BCHD’s board and the project’s Community Working Group directed staff to take a broader look at the campus and prioritize safety.
-This occurred after seismic experts provided analysis and preliminary costs that concluded no legal obligation exists to address any building’s structural integrity, but there were issues that should be addressed.
+To address escalating maintenance costs as well as seismic and structural issues common with buildings built in the 1950s and ’60s, the BCHD board and the project’s Community Working Group directed staff to take a broader look at the campus and prioritize safety.
+This occurred after seismic experts provided analysis and preliminary costs that concluded no legal obligation exists to address a building’s structural integrity, but some issues should be addressed.

 Program of All-Inclusive Care for the Elderly (PACE)